omuomugin/labelit/README.md

 ```

 # Quick Start
+not yet distibuted with homebrew or other kind of package manager but will be doing soon.

 You need a config file written in yaml. (other type will be supported in near future maybe).